redhat-performance/jetlag/docs/tips-and-vars.md

 ## Override lab ocpinventory json file

-Current jetlag lab use selects machines for roles bastion, control-plane, and worker in that order from the ocpinventory.json file.
+Current Jetlag lab use selects machines for roles bastion, control-plane, and worker in that order from the ocpinventory.json file.
 You may have to create a new json file with the desired order to match desired roles if the auto selection is incorrect.
 After creating a new json file, host this where your machine running the playbooks can reach and set the following var such that the modified ocpinventory json file is used:

 ```yaml
 ocp_inventory_override: http://example.redhat.com/cloud12-inventories/cloud12-cp_r640-w_5039ms.json